Modelling non-stationarity in asymptotically independent extremes: Non-stationary angular dependence function

-There is also a range of literature available on the topic of extremal quantile regression \citep{Youngman2019,Velthoen2021}, applicable when $q$ is very close to one.
-However, many of the derived extreme value laws involve unknown constants which cannot be estimated without strong modelling assumptions \citep{Chernozhukov2017}.
-Furthermore, applying the simple `rule-of-thumb' proposed in \citet{Chernozhukov2011} for deciding between extreme value and normal quantile approximations, the quantile levels considered in Sections \ref{sec:sim_study} and \ref{sec:case_study} would not be deemed extreme enough to warrant the former.
-Moreover, we have found standard quantile regression techniques are able to produce accurate estimates of non-stationary ADFs across a range of simulated examples.
+Considering the extreme nature of the probabilities $q_1, q_2$ in question, standard quantile regression approaches may not be the most suitable in this context.
+Therefore, we also consider an alternative framework for obtaining quantile estimates motivated by extreme value theory.
+In particular, we assume that

+where $u^*_{w,t}$ represents some base `threshold' quantile level obtained using standard techniques.
+This corresponds with the model recently proposed by \citet{Andre2023} for modelling non-stationary dependence.
+Assuming the formulation of equation \eqref{eqn:general_gam_form} for $\tau(\mathbf{z}_t)$ and a constant shape parameter, i.e., $\xi(\mathbf{z}_t) = \xi$, we fit model \eqref{eqn:min_proj_gpd} using the \texttt{evgam} package in the \verb|R| computing language \citep{Youngman2022}.
+Quantile estimates for the min-projection are then obtained from the fitted GP model, and we refer to this approach as the extremal quantile regression procedure henceforth.

+For our approach, both quantile regression techniques are used for estimating the non-stationary ADF.
+A comparison of results is given in Section \ref{sec:sim_study}, where we find that on average, both approaches appear to give unbiased estimates of $\lambda$.

-\subsection{Averaging over quantiles}
+\subsubsection{Averaging over quantiles}

 Prior to applying the proposed model, one must first select $q_1$ and $q_2$ for estimating quantiles of $K_{w,t}$.
 This selection represents a bias-variance trade off, as is often observed in applications of extreme value theory: quantiles that are not sufficiently extreme (close to one) will induce bias in results, while quantiles that are too large will result in highly variable estimates.
 Moreover, considering only a single pair of quantiles will lead to higher variability in ADF estimates.
 To address these issues, we consider a range of quantile pairs simultaneously and compute an average estimator over these values.
 Specifically, let $\{(q_{1,j},q_{2,j}) \mid 1 \leq j \leq m\}$ be quantiles near one, with $q_{1,j} < q_{2,j} < 1$ for $j = 1, \hdots, m$.
-For each $j$, the pair $(q_{1,j},q_{2,j})$ is used to derive an estimator $\Hat{\lambda}_j$, as in equation \eqref{eqn:lam_formula}.
+Applying standard quantile regression techniques, the pair $(q_{1,j},q_{2,j})$ is used to derive an estimator $\Hat{\lambda}_j$, as in equation \eqref{eqn:lam_formula}, for each $j$.
 Our final estimator is derived to be the average of these: